johnsengendo/Extended-Topology/README.md

 # Extended-Topology

-# Dashboard Project

-## Overview
+## Dashboard Project Overview
-This project provides a dashboard that visualizes data using a pre-trained module.
+Here the dashboard provides a visualization of data using a pre-trained module.

 ## Running the Dashboard
 To run the dashboard: